Glenn Kessler (journalist): Personal life

 Kessler lives in McLean, Virginia, with his wife, Cynthia Rich.
 They have three children, Andre, Hugo, and Mara.

-Kessler is a great-grandson of Jean Baptiste August Kessler, an oil industrialist, and a grandson of Geldolph Adriaan Kessler, who helped create the Dutch steel industry.
+Kessler is a great-grandson of Jean Baptiste August Kessler, an oil industrialist who stood at the basis of the oil supermajor Shell, and a grandson of Geldolph Adriaan Kessler, who helped create the Dutch steel industry through his involvement with Hoogovens.
 He was born in Cincinnati, where his father, Adriaan Kessler, was an executive at Procter & Gamble, and he attended high school there and in Lexington, Kentucky.
 Kessler's mother, Else Bolotin, was a psychologist who in Lexington "helped women in that era of feminist awakening confront a society dominated by men."
 Both of his parents were Dutch, and immigrated to the United States after marriage.